-We used the 2020 American Hospital Association (AHA) Annual Survey Database to construct measures of whether a system in the 2020 Compendium offered any insurance product or one of the following types of products: Medicare Advantage (MA), Medicaid managed care, or Health Insurance Marketplace.
+We used the 2021 American Hospital Association (AHA) Annual Survey Database to construct measures of whether a system in the 2021 Compendium offered any insurance product or one of the following types of products: Medicare Advantage (MA), Medicaid managed care, or Health Insurance Marketplace.
+For 176 hospitals that were missing 2021 AHA data but not missing 2020 AHA data, we used 2020 data.

 As described in Chapter II, AHA data are based on an annual survey of hospitals in the United States.
 The AHA Annual Survey Database provides facility-level data about organizational structure, services, staffing, expenses, system affiliations, and physician arrangements.

-We used responses to several 2020 AHA survey questions:
+We used responses to several 2021 AHA survey questions:

 - 1. Whether the hospital or system owns or jointly owns a health plan; - 2.
 Whether the hospital or system has a significant partnership with an insurer or insurance company/health plan; and - 3.
-Whether the hospital or system owns a product, has a joint venture in a product, or offers a new product for each of several types of insurance products (MA, Medicaid managed care, Health Insurance Marketplace, other individual market, large group, small group, other). xxiii
+Whether the hospital or system owns a product, has a joint venture in a product, or offers a new product for each of several types of insurance products (MA, Medicaid managed care, Health Insurance Marketplace, other individual market, large group, small group, other).